 Your LinkedIn profile represents your professional self and can determine whether or not you’re considered for an opportunity.
 Building relationships with people on LinkedIn will help them remember who you are and give them another reason to want to connect with you.

-Not only that, but it could also lead to higher endorsement scores, which will be reflected in your SSI score!
+Not only that, but it could also lead to higher endorsement scores, which will be reflected in your SSI score.
 Your mutual connections are a great help to expand your network and nurture trusting relationships.
-Plus, be sure to look into 2nd and 3rd-degree connections who engage with your content because they might be your prospects.
+Also, look into 2nd and 3rd-degree connections who engage with your content because they might be your prospects.

 Another way to forge good relationships is by following the decision-makers in your line of work.
 Following their profiles is an excellent first step, but you can go beyond that by engaging with their content.
 You never know who they may connect you to, or perhaps they may require your services, so be optimistic.
 In a nutshell, building relationships is a great way to generate leads.